Up-to-Date Timeline for Beovu: Approved by FDA | Safety Alerts & Warnings | Drug Label Changes | Novartis Investigation | Beovu Vision Loss Lawsuits

 In a rush?
 You can use our Quick Contact Form to tell us the basic information about your case.

-This Beovu timeline sets forth the still-developing story about why Beovu lawsuits might be filed against Novartis, the manufacturer of Beovu, alleging this pharmaceutical drug company failed to adequately warn doctors and patients about Beovu side effects.
+This Beovu timeline sets forth the still-developing story about why Beovu lawsuits are being filed against Novartis, the manufacturer of Beovu, alleging this pharmaceutical drug company failed to adequately warn doctors and patients about Beovu side effects.
+In fact, the first two of these Beovu vision loss lawsuits were for clients of our law firm.

-The points of interest included in this Beovu timeline are the discovery of Beovu side effects such as vision loss and blindness due to occlusive retinal vasculitis, retinal artery occlusion, and intraocular inflammation, the announcement of Beovu drug safety warnings by FDA, and more.
+The points of interest included in this Beovu timeline are the discovery of Beovu side effects such as vision loss and blindness due to occlusive retinal vasculitis, retinal artery occlusion, and intraocular inflammation, the announcement of Beovu drug safety warnings by FDA, the filing of Beovu vision loss lawsuits, and more.
 This timeline will be kept up to date as we learn more about this Beovu drug injury situation.

 The information on this Beovu timeline web page is presented by the Law Offices of Thomas J. Lamb, P.A., for general information purposes only, and is not intended as a scientific authority or medical advice.